 Tobacco-Free Campus InitiativeAs of Jan.
 1, 2012, George Fox University prohibits all forms of tobacco use everywhere on campus as well as off-campus by employees and traditional undergraduate students.
-The policy applies to George Fox's residential campus in Newberg, Ore., and its Portland Center in Portland, Ore.
+The policy applies to George Fox's residential campus in Newberg, Oregon, and its Portland Center in Portland, Oregon

 Policy HistoryThe university has always prohibited tobacco use by its undergraduate students and employees but, through Dec.
 31, 2011, did allow campus guests to smoke outside of buildings.